What is Cannabichromene and Why is it the Next Miracle Cannabinoid?

 The answer is quite simple (although it might be disappointing for some of you) – no, CBC will not get you high.

-Although this molecule has not been studied as extensively as CBD and THC, the truth is that no description of CBC action as a psychoactive compound has been reported.
+Although this molecule has not been studied as extensively as CBD and THC.

-Instead, CBC has been described as a compound of great pharmacological interest.
+No reports have described CBC as a psychoactive compound.
+Instead, it has been characterized as a compound of significant pharmacological interest.

 What is CBC (Cannabichromene) Good For?